-Since 2012, Jacy has served as a legal professional in the Air National Guard and works tirelessly to protect the lives and interests of veterans, whether she’s in or out of uniform.
-Although she handles a wide array of legal issues at our firm, she is also a certified Guardian ad Litem, representing the interests of juveniles in delinquency cases and custody disputes all over the state.
+Since 2012, Jacy has served as a legal professional in the Air National Guard and works tirelessly to protect the interests of veterans, whether she’s in or out of uniform.
+Although she handles a wide array of legal issues at our firm, she is a certified Guardian ad Litem, representing the interests of juveniles all over the state.
+Jacy is also passionate about representing African-American farmers and landowners in Alabama, who are faced with heirs property issues and involuntary land loss.

 Jacy has presented several Continuing Legal Education (CLE) courses, including “Morality Impediments to Intellectual Property Rights” (2016), “Practicing Law During a Pandemic” (2020), “Protecting your Legacy through Estate Planning” (2020), “Lawfully Speaking: A Panel Discussion on COVID-19 & the Law” (2020), “Client Myths and Misconceptions in Family Law” (2020), and she coordinated and moderated a Birmingham Bar Association panel discussion, entitled “Defending Against the Department of Human Resources” (2021).
 Jacy has also authored a blog entitled, “Why the Division of Debt in Divorce is Just as Important as the Division of Assets” (2019).